Report 35: Expert Witness hearing pt. 3

 Lemoine then concluded her questioning and judge Zander turned the floor over to the defense.
 Defense attorney Thomas Söderqvist began by asking Klamberg if it was correct that Klamberg believed individuals could be held criminally responsible for violations of IHL under customary law already in 1985, which Klamberg confirmed.
 The defense then questioned the study that Klamberg had conducted himself by sending out surveys to colleagues in different countries.
 Klamberg responded that he had not only relied on their word but had himself asked for the legislation and necessary proof to fact-check their responses.
 The defense then questioned Klamberg’s interpretation of the 2005 ICRC study and pointed out a statement Klamberg had previously made in an article in the publication “Advokaten” that the ICRC study “supported the fact that, at least from the beginning of the 1990’s, there was a customary rule on individual criminal liability in civil wars”.
 Klamberg explained that the text had been a direct translation to Swedish from the study but that it could not be interpreted as to determine what had applied before that time and that was what Klamberg had sought to find out.
 He further added that there is always the possibility of development.
 Things can happen in countries even after a rule has already become binding.
 And the fact that things continue to happen after a certain point in time does not mean that that rule did not exist before that time.

 Lastly, Söderqvist asked Klamberg how many countries that must have applied a certain rule in a way for it to become international customary law and if 13 countries could be enough.
 Klamberg responded that one usually, in that aspect, talks of “quality” and “quantity”.
 “Quantity” is number of states and “quality” is how clear those actions are.
-Bring had seen the starting point for the development of a customary rule relating to criminal liability in civil wars in the 1990s, Klamberg explained.
-He himself saw the start in the 1960s and he described that he believed that there had been a constant line of development from 1960 until now.
 The defense then concluded their hearing, and the trial day ended.

 In our next report, we will provide a summary of the hearing with Witness 29.